slice-and-dice/architecture-decision-records/0002-proving-premises-validation.md

 Google APIs - It is possible to use the Places API to search for an organisation at an address.

+Given the above and a coded prototype, it has been proven that offering premises validation as a re-usable module is possible.

 ## Consequences

+The above services vary in terms of service, pricing and other licensing which will need to be carefully considered.